Vit-Kolar/New-OSU-LoRa-Station/README.md

-# New-OSU-LoRa-Station
+# New OSU LoRa Station

 This repository contains new firmware developed as part of my diploma thesis, intended to extend the functionality of the original measurement stations.
-The original firmware is available [here](https://github.com/torar9/OSU-LoRa-Station/tree/main/adafruit-feather).
+The original firmware is available [here](https://github.com/torar9/OSU-LoRa-Station).

+This firmware uses the [SlimLoRa](https://github.com/clavisound/SlimLoRa) library, enabling additional and extended features due to its minimal memory footprint.
+This choice addresses the memory limitations of the Adafruit Feather 32u4 board used in the stations.
+The firmware now includes time synchronization between stations.
+The introduction of this key feature solves the issue of unsynchronized measurements between stations.

 ## Key Features